Summit Media

-Summit Publishing Co., Inc., trading as Summit Media, is a Filipino digital lifestyle network in the Philippines.
-It has 15 media brands attracting around 20 million monthly unique visitors and approximately 33 million social media followers.
-It began as a consumer magazine publisher in June 1995, with Preview as its first magazine title.
-It turned into a publication conglomerate which published several lifestyle magazines titles, including Candy for young Filipino girls and Yes!, a Philippine entertainment magazine.
+Summit Publishing Co., Inc., doing business as Summit Media, is a Philippine digital media and publishing company.
+Founded in 1995, the company owns several entertainment and lifestyle media websites in the Philippines.
+Summit Media began as a consumer magazine publisher in June 1995, with Preview as its first magazine title.
+It turned into a publication conglomerate which published several lifestyle magazine titles, including Candy for young Filipino girls and Yes!, a Philippine entertainment magazine.
+The company later exited the print magazine business in 2018 to focus primarily on its digital media properties, most of which were taken from their print counterparts.
+Summit Media also publishes short books designed for Filipino readers.

 The company is privately owned by Lisa Gokongwei-Cheng, the daughter of Filipino businessman John Gokongwei.
-It has expanded to publishing specialized magazines for companies and occasions in the Philippines, and also started publishing short books designed for Filipino readers.